TheDeathlyCow/thermoo-docs/docs/datapacks/loot_condition.md

 ---
 # Loot Conditions

-Thermoo defines some custom types of [loot conditions](https://minecraft.wiki/w/Predicate) (also known as predicates).
+Thermoo defines some custom types of [loot item conditions](https://minecraft.wiki/w/Predicate) (also known as predicates).
 There is one for temperature, and one for wet ticks.

 !!! tip
     You can generate Predicate definitions using Misode's Datapack Generator at: [https://misode.github.io/thermoo/predicate/](https://misode.github.io/thermoo/predicate/)